 Let’s say, for example, you leave your Gmail account logged in on your PC and forget to lock Windows when you go to lunch.
 People do this all the time, and it gives anyone who wanders by access to not only your email but also Drive – and anything else you do through Google.
 Drive does not automatically log users out after a period of inactivity, something a highly secure service would do.

 To Google’s credit, though, the company does offer two-factor authentication and provides login information that lets you see if any recent logins came from an unusual location or occurred at an unusual time.
-You can also print out a code sheet that can be used to regain access to your account if someone swipes your password, logs in, and then changes the password to something you don’t know.
+You can also print out a what-is-two-factor-authentication-and-why-you-should-use-it/code sheet that can be used to regain access to your account if someone swipes your password, logs in, and then changes the password to something you don’t know.

 While nothing is ever 100% secure, a Google account secured by two-factor authentication is sufficient for most users.
 Provided they remember to log out when not using their PC, of course.